 If you're looking for ways to get rid of coffee stains, try one of these household products: vinegar, shaving cream, or toothpaste.
 Vinegar is effective due to its acid content, which breaks down the stain.
-To use it, mix vinegar and water and use a cloth moistened with the solution to scrub the stain.
+To clean your mattress using this solution, mix vinegar and water and use a cloth moistened with the cleaning solution to scrub the stain.

 How To Remove Wine Stains

 If you have a wine stain, try to blot it with a damp cloth and cold water.
 If you have a product that is specifically for wine stains, use that.
 If not, mix liquid dish soap and hydrogen peroxide.
 Use a damp cloth to blot the stain after pouring the mixture.
 After a few minutes, blot until the stain is no longer there.